tapdata/tapdata-docs/docs/quick-start/connect-database.md

 :::

 ## Procedure
-1. Log in to Atlas-View Platform
+1. Log in to TapView Platform

 2. In the left navigation panel, click **Sources**.